DXA Scan

 • DXA can also be called DEXA; Dual-energy X-ray absorptiometry

-• A DXA scan is like having an X-ray.
+• A DXA is similar to having an X-ray.
 It is completely painless, and it is not claustrophobic.
-You lie on your back for approximately 15 minutes while a bar moves back and forth above you.
+You will be asked to lie on your back for approximately 15 minutes, as a bar from the machine will move back and forth above you.

-• A DXA scan measures a person’s bone mineral density, which tells the condition of the person’s bone health.
+• A DXA scan measures a person’s bone mineral density, which shows if you have lost bone in that area.

 What does a DXA scan take images of?